 TRUMPETER MiG-21 UM twoseater: page 6....

-The Revell kit as Mig-21 M/MF, kit no 04771 seems to give opportunities to improve it using the Trumpeter kit as an additional source of information.
+I purchased the Revell kit #04771 as MiG-21 M/MF .
+It seems to give opportunities to improve it using the Trumpeter kit as an additional source of information.

 So, continue to upgrade the Revell kit with the Trumpeter MiG-21 F13 kit as pattern example?
 Very well indeed and very worth the effort.

 When you compare the Revell kit with the Trumpeter kit, you can use the Trumpeter kit with some additional references and pictures to "upgrade the Revell kit".
 It is quite strange and surprising indeed that Revell managed to mould this kit so well in dimensional sense considering its very old age back in the cold war.
 The Revell kit is basic and has its faults, but all can be corrected.

 Lets start with the most large ones, to correct them first before going into detailing.

 As with any larger kit, first make sure that the main issues are corrected and that you have a good basic shape before going on to the detailing of cockpits, bays and other parts.

 What about the main parts in the Revell kit? [referred here to as kit no. 2,3, and 4]